Ready! Student checklist

 Whether it’s managing your health, wellness, or finances, there are plenty of options – both in-person and virtual – to assist in achieving your goals.

-Attend Winter Welcome Week events and check out Student Engagement and Campus Life for student center schedules and upcoming events – Spaces and events may continue to look a little different this spring, but there’s still lots to experience.
+Check out Student Engagement and Campus Life for student center schedules and upcoming events.
 Make sure to check out GobblerConnect for upcoming programs, and keep an eye on the student email for the latest Hokies Can Do options and pod programming.

 Keep an eye out for updates to this checklist and other information provided throughout the semester to be aware of the most current guidelines, as well as testing and even vaccination information.